Advisory Committee, Curriculum, and Requirements

 Campus-wide, there is a range of art-related events hosted by departments including Architecture, History of Art, Performing and Media Arts, the College of Human Ecology, which includes the Department of Human Centered Design, the Johnson Museum, and the Creative Writing Program.
 Graduate students are encouraged to attend as many of these events as possible.

-M.F.A. in Creative Visual Arts students have the opportunity to be employed as graduate assistants each semester that they are registered as full-time students in the program.
-This means that each student can assist up to four different courses, taught by four different faculty members.
+M.F.A. in Creative Visual Arts students have the opportunity to be employed as teaching assistants each semester in the program, for which they are registered as full-time students.
+This means that each student can assist up to four different courses taught by four different faculty members.
 Not only is this an incredible opportunity to prepare for future teaching, but it also facilitates closer bonds with faculty and the possibility of mentoring undergraduate students.